-In honor of Pride Month and the 10th anniversary of the Marriage Equality Law in New York State, Governor Andrew Cuomo announced that statewide landmarks will be lit in a rainbow of colors from Thursday, June 24 to Sunday, June 27 to celebrate.
+In honor of Pride Month Governor Kathy Hochul announced in a press release that landmarks will be lit in a rainbow of colors starting today, Thursday, June 23 through Thursday, June 30 to celebrate.

 Also published on Medium.